-Monitoring and governance regarding outsourcing within Proteq required further risk attention and a Centre of Excellence is being installed to further develop monitoring standards and make Proteq outsourcings partners further adhere to strict outsourcing requirements in order to mitigate Proteq third party risk and withstand future strategic challenges.
+Monitoring and governance regarding outsourcing within Proteq required further risk attention.
+An Outsourcing and Vendor management Team was installed to further develop monitoring and reporting standards, and make Proteq's outsourcings partners further adhere to strict outsourcing requirements in order to mitigate Proteq third party risk and withstand future strategic challenges.

 The approach of Proteq is to outsource activities in those areas in the customer value chain where an external service provider can provide added value.
 When specific activities for outsourcing have been identified a risk analysis is part of the preparation phase.
 In case of cloud services an additional risk analysis is performed to manage the risks particularly related to cloud.
 The results of the risks analysis are reflected in the contracts with the service providers.
-In 2021 the risk management framework for the risks related to outsourcing contracts, has been improved, for example checking ISAE3402 certifications for key suppliers.
-The level of maturity of control within the outsourcing process has been improved and actions for further improvement were established.